Court strikes down limits on filming of police in Arizona

-PHOENIX (AP) — A federal judge has ruled that an Arizona law limiting how close people can get to recording law enforcement is unconstitutional, citing infringement against a clearly established right to film police doing their jobs.
+PHOENIX (AP) — A federal judge has ruled that an Arizona law limiting how close people can get to record law enforcement is unconstitutional, citing infringement against a clearly established right to film police doing their jobs.

 The ruling Friday from U.S. District Judge John J. Tuchi permanently blocks enforcement of the law that he suspended last year.